tekapo/show-current-template/readme.txt

 Tags: template, toolbar
 Requires at least: 3.5
 Tested up to: 5.8
-Stable tag: 0.4.6
+Stable tag: 0.5.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-A WordPress plugin which shows the current template file name, the current theme name and included template files' name in the tool bar.
-If you like this plugin, <a href="https://wp.tekapo.com/is-my-plugin-useful/">you can buy me a coffee! ;-)</a>
+A WordPress plugin which shows the current template filename, the current theme name and included template files in the admin toolbar.

 Inspired by (and big thanks to):